MANFRED Von RICHTHOFEN - THE RED BARON

 The struggle began in the usual way.
 Boelcke tackled the one and I the other.
 I had to let go because one of the German machines got in my way.
 I looked around and noticed Boelcke settling his victim about two hundred yards away from me.
 It was the usual thing.
 Boelcke would shoot down his opponent and I had to look on.
 Close to Boelcke flew a good friend of his.
 It was an interesting struggle.
 Both men were shooting.
 It was probable that the Englishman would fall at any moment.
 Suddenly I noticed an unnatural movement of the two German flying machines.
 Immediately I thought: Collision.
 I had not yet seen a collision in the air.
 I had imagined that it would look quite different.
 In reality, what happened was not a collision.
 The two machines merely touched one another.
 However, if two machines go at the tremendous pace of flying machines, the slightest contact has the effect of a violent concussion.

 Boelcke drew away from his victim and descended in large curves.
-He did not seem to be falling, but when I saw him descending below me I noticed that part of his planes had broken off.
+He did not seem to be falling, but when I saw him descending below me I noticed that part of his plane had broken off.
 I could not see what happened afterwards, but in the clouds he lost an entire plane.
 Now his machine was no longer steerable.
 It fell accompanied all the time by Boelcke's faithful friend.

 It is a strange thing that everybody who met Boelcke imagined that he alone was his true friend.
 I have made the acquaintance of about forty men, each of whom imagined that he alone was Boelcke's intimate.
 Each imagined that he had the monopoly of Boelcke's affections.
 Men whose names were unknown to Boelcke believed that he was particularly fond of them.
 This is a curious phenomenon which I have never noticed in anyone else.
 Boelcke had not a personal enemy.
 He was equally polite to everybody, making no differences.